 - $6-$10 per day

-Nasi goreng, mie goreng, satay, and fresh juices kept me full and happy.
+Nasi goreng and mie goreng Satay and fresh juices made me feel full and content.

 - Scooter rental